Agenda

 -

-Weaving Workshop: Connect with culture, Country and each other as you join a weaving circle with your peers led by Erica Eurell, Traditional Custodian of the Yugambeh language region
+Weaving Workshop: Connect with culture, Country and each other as you join a weaving circle with your peers led by Erica Eurell, Traditional Custodian of the Yugambeh language region (maximum capacity 40ppl, sign up on the day)

 -